 Over the past few months I researched smart door locks to upgrade our traditional front door lock.
-We don’t have an overhang over our front door and I park my car outside the garage (this is a problem when it rains!).
-Keys are annoying to use when I am holding grocery bags.
+Keys are also annoying to use when I’m holding grocery bags.
 And our kids often needed help using a traditional key to open the front door.

-We needed something faster and easier than a key.
+We needed something faster and easier than a physical key.
 So a smart lock seemed like an excellent idea!
-I read a lot of reviews and we ended up purchasing a Yale Touchscreen Lock and so far it is working wonderfully for us!
+After studying reviews we purchased a Yale Touchscreen Lock with a Kwikset handle and so far it works wonderfully for us!

 This article contains affiliate links, please read my full disclosure here.

-Now that we have a touchscreen keypad, our kids type in the 8-digit code to go back in the house.
-On their way out they touch the check mark to lock the door and we are on our way!
+Now that we have a touchscreen keypad, our two kids type in the 8-digit code to go back in the house.
+On their way out they touch the check mark to lock the door and we are on our way.

 Why We Selected a Keyless Door Lock

 We purchased and installed the Yale Assure Lock SL.
-The keypad is less than an inch thick, and is thin enough for our existing storm door to fit over it without a problem.
-We like the minimal design and that the screen goes black when not in use.
+The keypad is less than an inch thick, so thin enough to go behind our existing storm door.
+We like the minimal design, and that the screen goes black when not in use.

 The brand was reputable and I found a lot of reviews on the product.
-We stayed on budget paying under $170 for our keyless lock.
-We went with a basic model with no smart-integration, but they do have integration options that include Homekit, Alexa, etc. We love technology and have a lot of smart-tech products in our home, but didn’t find it necessary for our door lock.
+We stayed on budget paying $168 for our lock.
+I purchased a basic model with no smart-integration, but they do have integration options that include Homekit, Amazon Echo, etc.

 The Yale Assure Lock SL is operated by batteries that are housed inside of the door.
-This seems to be pretty standard for smart locks, and you can use a 9V battery as a backup underneath the keypad if the standard batteries unexpectedly stop working.
+You can use a 9V battery as a backup underneath the keypad.